Skip to main content

 Rivers and lakes

-There are no weather events affecting the Waikato region; however, if there has been recent rainfall some streams and rivers may be above expected normal levels for 36-48 hours after the event.
+River levels are elevated in the Piako catchments through the Hauraki Plains.
+There are no rainfall events affecting the Waikato region, apart from localised thunderstorms; however, if there has been recent rainfall some streams and rivers may be above expected normal levels for 36-48 hours after the event.

 Wind